 Sources

-Let’s get serious—we know Park City but we’re not scientists, and we don’t use ChatGPT.
+Let’s get serious—we know Park City but we’re not scientists.
 Below are the sources we used to write this blog.
-And you can reference them as well to learn more about the science of changing leaves!
+You can reference and share them to learn more about the science of changing leaves!

 National Weather Service